François Nicolas Fagel

-François Nicolas Baron Fagel (3 February 1655, in Nijmegen – 23 February 1718, in Sluis) was an infantry general serving the Dutch Republic.
+François Nicolas Baron Fagel (3 February 1655 – 23 February 1718) was a Dutch States Army officer and nobleman.
 He was a nephew of Gaspar Fagel and took part in many battles during his career.
-He played an important role in battles such as the Siege of Bonn, the Battle of Malplaquet and the Siege of Bouchain.
-He was the son of Nicolaas Fagal, mayor of Nijmegen, and Elisabeth Robbé.
+As an infantry officer, he played an important role several battles, including the Battle of Landen, the Battle of Ekeren and the Battle of Malplaquet.
+From 1704 to 1705, he commanded, Allied forces in Portugal in concert with the Earl of Galway.
+He also was a siege expert and led the sieges of Béthune, Bouchain and Le Quesnoy in 1710, 1711 and 1712 respectively.
+He was the son of Nicolaas Fagel, mayor of Nijmegen, and Elisabeth Robbé.

 Franco-Dutch War and Nine Years' War

 Fagel Entered military service at a young age.
 He served as ensign at Maastricht since 1672; after the siege of that fortress a year later, the Prince of Waldeck promoted him to captain as a reward for his brave conduct.
 In the battle of Séneffe in 1674, where he was part of Prince Maurice's regiment, he was captured.
 William III of Orange, promoted him to lieutenant-colonel and captain of the Dutch Blue Guards and in 1679 to colonel of the Lavergne regiment, after participating in four campaigns.